juliencombattelli/env-config/doc/bash_style_guide.md

-When using the `function` keyword, the empty parens pair `()` becomes optional and introduces more confusion as parens are usually used to declare arguments in other languages but POSIX-based shells don't take any arguments in those parens.
+When using the `function` keyword, the empty parens pair `()` becomes optional and introduces more confusion as parens are usually used to declare arguments in other languages but POSIX-based shells don't take any arguments inside those parens, so it is better to just omit them.

 ```bash
 # wrong